-- In SHACL, recursive assignments are a minor feature, and the specification does not specify their semantics.
-Selection of target nodes mostly governed by conditions on RDF. - In ShEx, type maps are the only mechanism for selecting targets, and recursive assignments are necessary to check indirect class membership - $\rightsquigarrow$ NP-completeness seems more challenging for ShEx than for SHACL
+- In SHACL, recursive assignments are a minor feature, and the specification does not define their semantics.
+Selection of target nodes mostly governed by conditions on RDF. - In ShEx, type maps are the only mechanism for selecting targets, and recursive assignments are necessary to check indirect class membership - \rightsquigarrow NP-completeness seems more challenging for ShEx than for SHACL

-Since SHACL is mostly deterministic, it can also provide detailed error reports in case of failing constraints (this is hard if many assignments need to be considered which may all fail, but for different reasons)

-Markus Krötzsch, 14th Jan 2020
+Since SHACL is mostly deterministic, it can also provide detailed error reports in case of failing constraints (this is hard if many assignments need to be considered which may all fail, but for different reasons).
+Markus Krötzsch, 11th Jan 2022 Knowledge Graphs slide 21 of 22

-Knowledge Graphs

-slide 21 of 22